Cozify your home and GET 10% OFF any install with insulation using code WINTER10. Get a Quote.

 Diagram of a joist and rafter or ‘cut’ roof

 Older properties with a joist and rafter roof construction will usually allow more flexibility.
 These are favoured by The Loft Boys because they are usually large open spaces.
 And with few obstructions other than tanks and diagonal roof braces.
 You will usually find that these properties will allow for larger floorboards to be used (8’ x 2′).
-And this reduces the amount of cutting needed greatly.
+This reduces the amount of cutting needed greatly.
 The only issue you may find using the larger loft boards is getting them into the loft itself.
 It may be best to call that favour in from your neighbour now!

 Trussed roofs